9 of the Best Eczema Treatments, According to Dermatologists

 Best Drugstore Pick: CeraVe Moisturizing Cream; $16

-Best drugstore find: CeraVe Moisturizing Cream
+Best eczema drugstore treatment: CeraVe Moisturizing Cream is seen

-Best drugstore find: CeraVe Moisturizing Cream / CeraVe / Amazon
+Best drugstore find: CeraVe Moisturizing Cream | CeraVe / Amazon

 You can find this cream in most drugstores, and it works to both hydrate skin and restore its natural barrier.
 Because it’s formulated with hyaluronic acid and three essential ceramides, it can combat dryness without leaving a greasy residue behind.
 It’s also fragrance-free and long-lasting.
-“The patented MVE delivery technology helps deliver moisturizing ingredients to the skin over 24 hours, keeping [it] soft and smooth all day, making it great for those with dry skin,” Dr. Garshick adds.
+“The patented MVE delivery technology helps deliver moisturizing ingredients to the skin over 24 hours, keeping soft and smooth all day, making it great for those with dry skin,” Dr. Garshick adds.

 Buy it: Amazon